1 min read

 Now we have a basic Lambda project configured with source code and a working deployment pipeline.

 Screenshot of a GitHub repository with files and folders for a project named "CustomAuthMessaging."
 It shows details such as commits, branches, and tags.
-The languages used are TypeScript (87.5%) and JavaScript (12.5%).

 Update the Lambda Function to create our custom message with the generated confirmation link